laiw12/CareerAssitant_Node.js/README.md

 # CS411Group7

-To clone the repository do the following command:
+To clone the repository do the following command :

 $ git init